 My dining was a deep hue of cinnamon red.

-As much as I loved this red, the time was right and I decided to finish the paint from the living room refresh here so I could display the vintage botanical prints.
+But as much as I love this red, the time was right and I decided to finish the paint from the living room refresh here so I could display the vintage botanical prints.

 At the time, I was on a makeover tear.